The-Scripters-Guild/ForgeWiki/forge/modes/invasion.md

 ---
 description: >-
-  Guidelines for configuring maps to support the official Invasion game mode.
+  Configuration guide for setting up maps for the official Invasion game mode.
 ---